 Although many recipes will tell you that the cheeses used in this dish are parmesan and mozzarella, the authentic Sicilian recipe will always feature pecorino, a mature cheese made from sheep’s milk.

 Another one for the brave among you, stigghiole (stigghiola singular) are another Sicilian street food speciality, typical of Sicily’s capital, Palermo.
-Stigghiola is actual lamb or veal intestines (lots of traditional Palermo street food includes offal), grilled until they are crispy and lightly seasoned with a squirt of lemon juice, parsley and chopped onions (sometimes the stigghiola is wrapped around a leek or spring onion).
+Stigghiola is lamb or veal intestines (lots of traditional Palermo street food includes offal), grilled until they are crispy and lightly seasoned with a squirt of lemon juice, parsley and chopped onions (sometimes the stigghiola is wrapped around a leek or spring onion).
 When they are done, they are sliced into bite-sized pieces and served alone as a tasty snack.

 It may make you a little queasy to imagine eating a lamb’s intestines, but, as with many Sicilian foods, stigghiola is just one of those things that you shouldn’t knock until you’ve tried it!
+I personally enjoyed stigghiola – the smoke from the grill gave it a wonderful BBQ flavour, and even though it was a little chewy, it made for a great beer snack.

 Okay, this is the last bit of offal I’m including, I swear!
 Frittula (frittola in Italian), is perhaps the most adventurous Sicilian food that there is – in fact, none of the young Sicilians that I have met have even tried it!